 2. Online Ads

 When you click a link, your device has to show your IP address for the web server on the other end to display the content you need.
-Hackers may create a legitimate online ad then tap the information your device exchanges with their web server to get the IP address.
+Hackers may create a legitimate online ad, and then tap the information your device exchanges with their web server to get the IP address.

 3. Torrenting